imoea/imoea.github.io/about.md

 ---
 layout: page
-title: README.md
+title: about
 permalink: /about
 ---

-I am Moea.
+I am moea.